jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.8.2
+The latest version is 1.8.3

+### Version 1.8.3

+* Added support for VBSS-based image identification

 ### Version 1.8.2